-The Nature Trail
+The Gould Grove Nature Loop Trail

 Length 0.7 mi · Climbing 10 ft

 In general the trails south of the visitor's center are a little less impressive than those to the north, and the Nature Trail is right in the middle in both location and appearance.
 Although it's just a mile north of the Kent-Mather trail, the Nature Trail has a more interesting and attractive look.
-The trees are darker, there seems to be more of a variety of tree sizes, and the groundcover is lusher, with abundant ferns.
+The trees are darker, there seems to be more of a variety of tree sizes, and the groundcover is lusher, with abundant ferns and a smattering of redwood sorrel.
 On the other hand, the Nature Trail doesn't have as many big trees as the spectacular groves just to the north, and the grove is small, with signs of logging along the edges and near the trailhead.

 Click here to see the trailhead location in Google Maps.

-© 2007 David Baselt
+© 2007, 2014 David Baselt